2014 Belgian Grand Prix: Background

 The race was the 12th of the 19 rounds in the 2014 Formula One World Championship and the 58th Belgian Grand Prix Formula One race.
 It was held at the 20-turn 7.004 km Circuit de Spa-Francorchamps in Francorchamps, Wallonia, Belgium, on 24 August.
 Tyre supplier Pirelli brought four types of tyre to the race: two dry compounds (yellow-banded soft and the white-banded medium) and two wet-weather compounds (intermediate and full wet).
 The drag reduction system (DRS) had two activation zones for the race, one was on the straight linking the Bus Stop chicane and La Source corner, and the second was on the Kemmel Straight linking Radillion and Les Combes turns.
 Following the 2013 race, new debris fences were erected at La Source turn, the barrier on the inside of turn 11 was renewed and track drainage was improved.

-Entering the race, Mercedes driver Nico Rosberg led the World Drivers' Championship with 202 points, eleven ahead of his teammate Lewis Hamilton in second.
-Daniel Ricciardo of Red Bull was third with 131 points after winning the preceding four weeks earlier and Ferrari's Fernando Alonso was fourth with 115 points.
-Valtteri Bottas for the Williams team was fifth with 95 points.
-Mercedes led the World Constructors' Championship with 393 points and they were ahead of Red Bull in second with 213 points.
-Ferrari were with 142 points and Williams were seven points behind in fourth.
-With 98 points, Force India held fifth place.
+Entering the race, Mercedes driver Nico Rosberg led the World Drivers' Championship with 202 championship points, 11 ahead of his teammate Lewis Hamilton in second.
+Daniel Ricciardo of Red Bull was third with 131 championship points after winning the preceding four weeks earlier and Ferrari's Fernando Alonso was fourth with 115 championship points.
+Valtteri Bottas for the Williams team was fifth with 95 championship points.
+Mercedes led the World Constructors' Championship with 393 championship points and they were ahead of Red Bull in second with 213 championship points.
+Ferrari were with 142 championship points and Williams were seven championship points behind in fourth.
+With 98 championship points, Force India held fifth place.

 André Lotterer (pictured in 2012) made his début at a Formula One race weekend, replacing Kamui Kobayashi at Caterham.